ukncsc/lme/docs/chapter1.md

 In this chapter we will:
 * Install a new windows server for events to be sent to (or choose an existing suitable server).
 * Add some Group Policy Objects (GPOs) to your Active Directory (AD).
-* Configuring the Windows event collector listener service.
+* Configuring the Windows Event Collector listener service.
 * Configure clients to send logs to this box.

 ## 1.1 Introduction
 This chapter will cover setting up the in-built Windows functionality for event forwarding.
 This effectively takes the individual events (such as a file being opened) and sends them to a central machine for processing.
-This is similar to the setup discussed in this [Microsoft blog](https://blogs.technet.microsoft.com/jepayne/2017/12/08/weffles/).
+This is similar to the setup discussed in this [Microsoft blog](https://docs.microsoft.com/en-us/windows/security/threat-protection/use-windows-event-forwarding-to-assist-in-intrusion-detection).

-Only a selection of events will be sent from the clients ‘Event Viewer’ to a central ‘Event Collector’.
+Only a selection of events will be sent from the client's ‘Event Viewer’ to a central ‘Event Collector’.
 The events will then be uploaded to the database and dashboard in Chapter 3.
 This chapter will require the clients and event collector to be Active Directory domain joined and the event collector can be either a Windows server or a Windows client operating system.

 ## 1.2 Firewall rules and where to host